subtirelumihail/portofolio/CV.md

 Current experience
 ----

-### Metrosystems - Bucharest

-*Senior Front End Developer ( march 2018 - present )*

-- Develop a large scale application
-- In charge of the front end architecture
-- Participate in all phases of development process
-- Integrate the best services on the market

-**Tech used** : React.js, Webpack, Sass, Nodejs, Typescript, Express, Docker, Cassandra, Jest, Redux, Unit Testing

-### Freelancer - Bucharest
+### Freelancer (Multiple companies) - Remote

 *Fullstack Developer ( octomber 2016 - present )*

 - Develop large scale applications
-- In charge of the front end architecture
+- In charge of the frontend and backend architecture
 - Participate in all phases of development process
 - Integrate the best services on the market
 - Involvement in DevOps work
 - Develop fast paced prototypes
-- Develop Android and iOS mobile applications for B2B
+- Develop Android and iOS mobile applications for B2B using React Native

 **Tech used** : React.js, Redux, Nodejs, React Native, MongoDB, AWS, Digital Ocean, Wordpress, Docker, Jest, Unit Testing, Python, Golang and many more...